-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 North Dakota has seen at least \$450 million committed to clean manufacturing, creating 1,110 jobs for North Dakotans.

 The "Big, Beautiful Bill" threatens these gains by cutting access to key tax credits and federal support, including: